Set Current Location

 The success of Quartier Antigone, built during the 1980s remains much debated.
 The stone-colored concrete edifices are the work of architect Ricardo Bofill and the whole development has been described as a parody of neo-classicism.
 The quarter is located just behind the humongous shopping center, Polygone and was designed as an extension of the city center towards the River Lez.
 The central avenue with its series of pedestrianized squares leads down to the enormous semi-circle of the Esplanade de l'Europe.
 While at times, the quarter can resemble a gigantic tomb, it is in fact a very pleasant and lively area.

-This garden was created in 1593.
-Today, the garden is a peaceful haven from the hustle and bustle of the surrounding metropolis.
+Created in 1593, today, the Le Jardin des Plantes is a peaceful haven from the hustle and bustle of the surrounding metropolis.
 It contains a wide variety of both indigenous and exotic species, as well as several trees that date back to when the garden was founded.
-The paths intertwine on different levels, and the garden contains several small follies, canals, grottoes and many busts of bearded botanists.
+The paths intertwine on different levels and the garden contains several small follies, canals, grottoes and many busts of bearded botanists.
 Other features of this beautiful garden include an orangery, tropical greenhouses, a bamboo garden, rock gardens and even a small duck pond.

 Showcasing contemporary artworks by emerging artists, AD Galerie is a great place to understand the local art scene of Montpellier.
 Displaying works by artists like Ludo, Eric Liot and Robert Combas, the gallery explores the world of Figurative, Neo-Expressionist and Neo-Figurative art.
 The cultural venue also serves as venue for various art fairs as well as art and design events.
 The gallery also allows artworks to rented out.
 Private parties and events can also be held at the venue.
 If you are looking to immerse yourself in the world of contemporary art, head to AD Galerie and be prepared to be amazed by the great artworks on display.